For Candidates

 • Filing fee of $200 for the office of mayor, or $100 for all other offices (payable by cash, certified, cheque, money order to the City of Burlington, MasterCard or Visa)

-• Candidate identification (driver’s license or other government-issued photo identification)
+• Photo identification (driver’s license or other government-issued photo ID)

-• Candidate identification that confirms citizenship (Canadian passport, birth certificate or citizenship card)
+• Citizenship (Canadian passport, birth certificate, or citizenship card)

 You cannot begin campaigning until your nomination papers are filed.